ar9109/RichErkGradients2025/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 The code requires MATLAB (MathWorks).
 The code runs in MATLAB_R2023b.
-The code runs on a MacBook Pro (14-inch, November 2023) macOS Sonoma 14.4 Processor Apple M3 Pro
-Memory 36 GB
+The code runs on a Titan Desktop Workstation running Windows 11 Pro (Version 24H2, OS build 26100.6584).
+Processor: AMD Ryzen Threadripper PRO 5955WX 16-Cores (4.00 GHz).
+Installed RAM     256 GB.

 # INSTALLATION AND USAGE - Imaging Processing Code